-In case if Reorder level is not set up, then Minimum Before Reorder and Reorder Quantity set up in the product document header are considered.
+In case if reorder level is not set up, then Minimum Before Reorder and Reorder Quantity set up in the product document header are considered.
 See Low Stock Reorder for more information on Reorder levels.

 2. The Minimum Before Reorder specified for set up in General Settings → Purchase process customisation.

 In case if this setting is set to Every location, then Availability is calculated (summed) for all locations.
-If this setting is set to Product, then Availability is calculated (summed) for Shop Floor and Retail locations only.
+If this setting is set to Product, then Availability is calculated (summed) for Shop Floor and Demand locations only.